openshift-pipelines/pipelines-as-code/docs/install.md

 * [Refer to this screenshot](./images/bitbucket-server-create-webhook.png) on
   which events to handle on the Webhook.
 The individual events to select are :

   * Repository -> Push
   * Repository -> Modified
   * Pull Request -> Opened
   * Pull Request -> Source branch updated
   * Pull Request -> Comments added

-- And now create Repository CRD with the secret field referencing it.
+* And finally create Repository CRD with the secret field referencing it.

-    - Here is an example of a Repository CRD :
+  * Here is an example of a Repository CRD :

 ```yaml
 ---